fertrig/heroku-buildpack-dart/README.md

 $> heroku config:set DART_BUILD_CMD="/app/dart-sdk/bin/dart build.dart"
 ```

+### Skip webdev
+By default, this package activate webdev.
+It assumes you want to run a dart web server.
+To
+skip webdev activation, set the environment variable SKIP_WEBDEV to any value.

 ## Example

 See `test-app` directory for the world simplest Dart web app running on